Testing: Longitudinal Chromatic Aberration and focus shift

 A strong light-source shining directly into the lens could produce strange colorful ghosts-images or reduce contrast considerably through flare and glare.
 The appearance of flare and ghosting depends on factors like the aperture and the angle of the light hitting the lens.
 So to judge the proclivity of the Sigma for these artifacts I went through a series of well calculated shots against a strong light source to provoke flare, glare, and ghosting.

 The lens produces quite some glare at f1.8 but flare and ghosting became more obvious when stopped down to f8.
 Below you can see some of the more spectacular effects with the light inside the image circle (see left image below) and some surprising glare, with the light is just outside the image circle (right image below).

 When the light was further outside the frame (but still shining into the lens) there was almost no flare or ghosting.
 In comparison to the Sigma 85/1.4 Art the new lens seems a bit more prone to flare, glare, and ghosting.Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!